How to harvest cannabis, dry and cure your outdoor crop

 Outdoor cannabis growing has become a popular way to grow your own cannabis easily.
 The best outdoor varieties are bred to be resistant to pests, mold, insects and bad weather.
 They are so tough they practically grow themselves.
-But when is the right time to harvest your outdoor cannabis, and what are the best ways to dry and cure it?
+But how to harvest cannabis, when is the right time and what are the best ways to dry and cure it?

 Arrival of bad weather forces early harvest

 Bad weather can influence when and how to harvest cannabis.
 Most outdoor growers will have faced the difficulty of bad weather arriving before the cannabis is ready to be harvested.
 This is when your optimised harvest date has to be abandoned and the crop must be harvested whether it is ready or not.

 Yes, it may be disappointing to the grower that the harvest didn’t make it to the preferred harvest date, but with good genetics the crop should still be a good one even if the final harvest quantity and ripeness were not optimised.

 Drying your crop